About the Pre Configurator

 Flue Gap

-- Clicking Flue Gap gives you the ability to specify the thickness of the Flue Spacer and to add an offset measurement from the top of the frame.
+- You can specify the thickness of the Frame Spacer as well as add an offset measurement from the top of the frame from within the Flue Gap tab in the Pre-Configurator.

 - You can also set the desired number of Flue Spacers in a racking configuration.